Jeff Probyn: Plastic may not be all that fantastic for Saracens

 Then there is the issue of rebound injury when a player hits the ground.
 On a normal playing surface (usually a bit soft) the impacts are absorbed, dispersing much of the energy into the ground.
 In contrast, an artificial surface acts like a dry pitch and ‘rebounds’ the impact back into the player increasing the risks of shoulder and other bone injuries.

-In American football players wear boots with no studs to aid joint protection, full body armour and kit that covers the whole body to help absorb the rebound impacts as the body hits the floor and stop the burns that are associated with artificial surfaces.
+In players wear boots with no studs to aid joint protection, full body armour and kit that covers the whole body to help absorb the rebound impacts as the body hits the floor and stop the burns that are associated with artificial surfaces.

 There have been some major technological innovations in artificial surfaces so hopefully Saracens will have consulted with their Premiership colleagues, doctors and insurers and have one of the best.